How to Grow Mint

 When growing mint, mulch around (not on top of) plants with 2 to 3 inches of Scotts® bagged mulch, straw, shredded leaves, pine straw, or some other locally available material.
 Mulch helps keep weeds from growing, soil moist, and mint leaves clean.
 (Avoid using any type of plastic or weed cloth beneath the mulch, because mint will root into and through it.)

-Since a vital key to growing lots of tasty leaves is a combination of top quality soil and plant food, start feeding mint with Miracle-Gro® Performance Organics® All Purpose Plant Nutrition, which nourishes both soil and plants, a month after planting.
+Since a vital key to growing lots of tasty leaves is a combination of top quality soil and plant food, start feeding mint with Miracle-Gro® Performance Organics® Edibles Plant Nutrition, which nourishes both soil and plants, a month after planting.
 Follow label instructions to know how much and how often to apply.
 The best time to feed mint is after harvest or trimming.

 Divide mint plants that have died in the middle or filled pots completely.
 Dig up and divide the clumps into smaller pieces, toss any dead parts, then replant in new pots.